tabcat/rough-opal/REPORT.md

 #### write benchmarks

 This is not complete yet.
 It is part of [Still Ongoing](#still-ongoing).
-Benchmarks will be added for read/write/replication and metrics will be tracked overtime with [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark).
+Benchmarks will be added for read/write/replication, and metrics will be tracked over time with [github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark).

 - https://github.com/opalsnt/welo/issues/37